-- Effect on voltage waveform - Output energy variation of bunches near to the 1nC bunch - Phase variation affecting timing and synchronization - Feedback and feed-forward schemes to minimize disruption - Tolerance studies
+- phase variation affecting timing and synchronization, - feedback and feed-forward schemes to minimize disruption. - tolerance studies.

 2.4.
-Summary and Future Work
+Summary and future work

-To summaries the novel features of the 4GLS design aimed at providing a unique combinations of sources with femtosecond pulse structure presents the additional optics challenge of transporting and accelerating a high quality CW beam of high average current simultaneously with a ~1 kHz, high peak current train of low emittance bunches capable of driving an XUV FEL.
+To summaries the novel features of the 4GLS design aimed at providing a unique combinations of sources with femtosecond pulse structure presents the additional optics challenge of transporting and accelerating a high-quality CW beam of high average current simultaneously with a ~1 kHz, high peak current train of low-emittance bunches capable of driving an XUV FEL.
 Some of the issues involved in this aspect of the design have been identified and will be studied in detail over the coming months.
 The preliminary arc designs require further optimization and both CSR and space charge effects will be studied in detail as part of full Start-to-End simulations which will include the modeling of the FELs within the design.
 The studies of these issues will allow the baseline layout to be developed into a feasible, conceptual design for the facility by Early 2006.